Surge in eating disorders spurs state legislative action

 Warford, then a 15-year-old starting volleyball player, bought a food scale and began replacing meals with energy drinks hawked by social media stars.

 Soon, her calorie cutting became a compulsion.
-The thought of eating cake for her 16th birthday induced severe anxiety.
-By season’s end, she began volleyball games benched, too feeble to start.
+By seasons end, she began volleyball games benched, too feeble to start.
 A year into the pandemic, her heart rate slowed and she was rushed to the hospital.

-Stories like Warford’s are why lawmakers in Colorado, California, Texas, New York and elsewhere are taking big, legislative swings at the eating disorder crisis.
-On Thursday, Colorado lawmakers advanced a bill that would create a state Office of Disordered Eating Prevention, intended in part to patch holes in care, to fund research and to raise awareness.

-The bill passed committee by a 6-3 vote with Republicans demurring, partly concerned with the creation of a new government office and skeptical of its efficacy.

 The slew of legislation follows a spike in eating disorder cases as pandemic lockdowns pushed youth into long bouts of isolation.
 Hospital beds filled and waiting lists swelled as many struggled to find treatment for an illness that already had few care options.
-In Colorado, only one hospital was equipped to offer inpatient care for Warford, who was diagnosed with anorexia.
+In Colorado, only one hospital was equipped to offer inpatient care for Warford.

-Anorexia typically involves restrictive eating habits and can cause abnormally low blood pressure and organ damage.
-Binge eating disorder is a compulsion in the other direction.
-Still, having an eating disorder does not invariably mean someone is overweight or underweight — and that’s left many who suffer with the mental illness to go undiagnosed, experts say.

-Colorado’s bill creates a state office that is broadly charged with, in part, closing gaps in treatments, offering research grants, and working to educate students, teachers and parents.
+Colorado’s bill creates the new state office that is broadly charged with, in part, closing gaps in treatments, offering research grants to further research, and working to educate students, teachers and parents.
 Bills in New York and Texas similarly seek to educate students on mental illnesses including eating disorders.

 “Eating disorders are not necessarily about food.
 It’s about mental illness, anxiety, depression, trauma” and control, Engels said.